Teddyenbeer/spikkl-php-woocommerce-plugin/readme.txt

 = Support =
-If you have questions or issues with the Wordpress Spikkl Address Lookup Plugin then the visit the Spikkl [documentation](https://www.spikkl.nl/documentation) or the Spikkl [plugin page](https://www.spikkl.nl/sdks/wordpress).
+If you have questions or issues with the Wordpress Spikkl Address Lookup Plugin then the visit the Spikkl [documentation](https://www.spikkl.nl/documentation) or the Spikkl [plugin page](https://www.spikkl.nl/modules/wordpress).
 Or you can email us at [support@spikkl.nl](mailto:support@spikkl.nl).

 == Frequently Asked Questions ==

 = Do I need a Spikkl account to use this plugin? = Yes, you will need a Spikkl account in order to obtain your API key.
-Once registered you will use the Spikkl API with 100 free requests per month.
+Once registered, you will use the Spikkl API with 100 free requests per month.

 = Which countries are supported currently? =
 For now, only the Netherlands is supported for the checkout form.
 Customers from other countries will still be able to checkout, but their address will not be validated.